 The Care Act statutory guidance defines safeguarding adults as "Protecting an adult's right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop both the risks and experience of abuse or neglect".

 An adult at risk is anyone who is aged 18 years or over.
+Learn more about working with vulnerable adults with our Safeguarding Adults Awareness training course.
 If you work with children, please see our Safeguarding Children Awareness course.

 The 5 R's in safeguarding will help staff to recall the steps they should take if they ever have a safeguarding concern.
 They are: